 Powdery Mildew is caused by Erysiphe graminis fungus.
 The fungus is present as small powdery white patches appearing on the upper surface of Zoysia grass.
 If untreated, the infection spreads to the entire grass fast.

 Powdery mildew is prevalent in high humidity areas and spreads faster is Zoysia grass has poor aeration.
 It is easily spread across your lawn by spores through the wind.
 If it’s the first time you are experiencing powdery mildew, look out for old vegetation with spores in the neighborhood and get rid of them.
 This fungus does well in dry seasons though it thrives better with high humidity levels.
 It spreads minimally in temperatures above 32-degree C.

-Homeowners can treat affected zoysia grass through spraying with preventative fungicides.
+Homeowners can treat affected zoysia grass by spraying with preventative fungicides.
 The best fungicides used for treatment are; sulfur, lime-sulfur, potassium bicarbonate, of neem oil.
 These chemicals are more effective on the disease when applied as soon as you spot the symptoms.
 A bicarbonate solution is another clean way to eliminate the Powderly mildew disease.
 Mix a teaspoon of baking soda in quartz of water and spray the grass thoroughly.
 The solution eliminates any fungi in contact.

 Also called cottony blight, pythium is a Zoysia disease whose main cause is poor soil drainage.
 The disease forms patches that can grow as wide as 12 inches and dies slowly.
 The dry grass later forms a white mold.

 There are several known species of Pythium causing Pythium blight, the most common being Pythium aphanidermatum.
-Zoysia is highly vulnerable to this disease due to its high adaptability effect to dry climate.
+Zoysia is highly vulnerable to this disease due to its high adaptability effect to dry climates.
 If leaves are wet for more than 12 hours, Pythium blight will spread faster than usual.

 Pythium is a water mold.
 To avoid its effects: